 The gradual increase of salt concentration (0 to 35 g-NaCl/L) on the performance of membrane bioreactor (MBR) was studied.
 The uptake rate of dissolved organic carbon and ammonia decreased from around 17.0 mg-DOC/g-MLVSS.d to 1.8 mg-DOC/g-MLVSS.d and from 8.2 mg-NH4-N/g-MLVSS.d to 0 mg-NH4-N/g-MLVSS.d respectively when salt concentration reached to 35 g-NaCl/L. Similarly the specific oxygen uptake rate (SOUR) reduced from 8 to 9 to around 0.3 mg-O2/g-MLVSS.h.
 The removal of bio-polymers, humic acids, building blocks and low molecular weight neutral decreased with increase in salt concentration.
 The concentration of dissolved organic nitrogen (DON) in bio-polymer increased from 0.05 to 3.31 mg/L when the salt concentration reached to 35 g-NaCl/L. This study provides good information for understanding the effect of continuous increase of salt concentration in treating saline wastewater in a MBR process.

-Hong, S, Aryal, R, Vigneswaran, S, Johir, MH & Kandasamy, JK 2012, 'Influence of hydraulic retention time on the nature of foulant organics in a high rate membrane bioreactor', Desalination, vol. 287, no. 1, pp. 116-122.View/Download from: UTS OPUS or Publisher's site
+Hong, S, Aryal, R, Vigneswaran, S, Johir, MH & Kandasamy, JK 2012, 'Influence of hydraulic retention time on the nature of foulant organics in a high rate membrane bioreactor', Desalination, vol. 287, no. 1, pp. 116-122.View/Download from: Publisher's site

 The influence of hydraulic retention time (HRT) in a submerged hollow fibre membrane bioreactor was studied by conducting experiments at four different HRTs (4,2, 1.3 and 1 h) at room temperature of 25 Â°C. lt was found that a shorter HRT led to a higher development of trans-membrane pressure.
 The highest sludge cake and pore-blocking resistances of 4.02 x 1011 m-1 and 0.77 x 1011 m-1 respectively were noted for the shortest HRT (of 1 h) application.
 UV and fluorescence spectroscopy analyses showed that the nature of organics in the biomass and sludge cakes were different.
 The organic fraction analysis by liquid chromatography with organic carbon detector (LC-OCO) showed a significant amount of biopolymers and a lower amount of humics for longer HRT.

-Johir, MH, Vigneswaran, S, Sathasivan, AS, Kandasamy, JK & Chang, C 2012, 'Effect Of Organic Loading Rate On Organic Matter And Foulant Characteristics In Membrane Bio-Reactor', Bioresource Technology, vol. 113, pp. 154-160.View/Download from: UTS OPUS or Publisher's site
+Johir, MH, Vigneswaran, S, Sathasivan, AS, Kandasamy, JK & Chang, C 2012, 'Effect Of Organic Loading Rate On Organic Matter And Foulant Characteristics In Membrane Bio-Reactor', Bioresource Technology, vol. 113, pp. 154-160.View/Download from: Publisher's site

 In this study, the influence of organic loading rate (OLR) on the performance of a membrane bio-reactor (MBR) was investigated.
 The MBR was operated with 6 different OLRs between 0.5 and 3.0 kg COD/m3 d.
 The hydrodynamic parameters of the MBR were kept constant.
 The hydraulic retention time and sludge retention time were kept at 8 h and 40 d respectively.
 From the experimental investigation, it was found that the removal efficiency of DOC, COD and NH4-N decreased when OLRs were increased from 0.5 to 3.0 kg COD/m3 d.
 Higher OLRs of 2.75-3.0 kg COD/m3 d resulted in a higher transmembrane pressure development.
 The fractionation of organic matters showed more hydrophilic substances with higher OLRs.
 A detailed organic matter characterization of membrane foulant, soluble microbial product and extracellular polymeric substances showed that bio-polymers type substances together with humic acid and lower molecular neutral and acids were responsible for membrane fouling.

-Kus, BG, Johir, MH, Kandasamy, JK, Vigneswaran, S, Shon, H, Sleigh, R & Moody, G 2012, 'Performance Of Granular Medium Filtration And Membrane Filtration In Treating Stormwater For Harvesting And Reuse', Desalination and Water Treatment, vol. 45, no. 1-3, pp. 120-127.View/Download from: UTS OPUS or Publisher's site
+Kus, BG, Johir, MH, Kandasamy, JK, Vigneswaran, S, Shon, H, Sleigh, R & Moody, G 2012, 'Performance Of Granular Medium Filtration And Membrane Filtration In Treating Stormwater For Harvesting And Reuse', Desalination and Water Treatment, vol. 45, no. 1-3, pp. 120-127.View/Download from: Publisher's site

 This paper discusses laboratory scale and pilot scale treatment systems used to in treat water from a stormwater canal in Carlton, Sydney.
 The laboratory scale pre-treatment systems investigated included flocculation, GAC filtration and fibre filter prior to laboratory scale steriflow stainless steel membrane filter.
 The results showed that these pre-treatments improved the quality of the filtrate as measured by the turbidity and TOC removal effi ciency.
 The use of pre-treatment improved the TOC removal efficiency from 10% to 90%.
 Among the three pretreatment methods, GAC filter resulted in the highest TOC removal efficiency (88%).
 Pilot scale experiments were also carried out using stainless steel membrane filtration and GAC filtration at Carlton, Sydney.
 Pilot scale experiments showed that the Steri-Flow membrane filter treatment without any pre-treatment achieved an effluent fi ltrate turbidity of between 0.79â0.99 NTU which were well below the 5 NTU ADWG (2004) limit .
 The influent raw stormwater had generally low concentrations of heavy metals.
 Following membrane filtration the concentration of all heavy metals were reduced to very low levels and well within the ADWG (2004) limits.
 The membrane fi lter could not remove TOC in significant amounts.
 GAC adsorption used as post-treatment following Steri-flow membrane treatment effectively reduced the TOC influent feed levels.
 GAC filtration of stormwater provided a 70% removal of organics.
 It removed all types of organic.
 The GAC filter did not provide any further improvement to the turbidity level or heavy metal concentration following treatment with the Steri-flow membrane system.

-Nur, T, Johir, MAH, Loganathan, P, Vigneswaran, S & Kandasamy, J 2012, 'Effectiveness of purolite A500PS and A520E ion exchange resins on the removal of nitrate and phosphate from synthetic water', Desalination and Water Treatment, vol. 47, no. 1-3, pp. 50-58.View/Download from: UTS OPUS or Publisher's site
+Nur, T, Johir, MAH, Loganathan, P, Vigneswaran, S & Kandasamy, J 2012, 'Effectiveness of purolite A500PS and A520E ion exchange resins on the removal of nitrate and phosphate from synthetic water', Desalination and Water Treatment, vol. 47, no. 1-3, pp. 50-58.View/Download from: Publisher's site

 Water pollution due to the excessive presence of nutrients (nitrogen and phosphorus) is a serious environmental worldwide problem, because both species are implicated in the eutrophication of receiving surface waters and elevated nitrate concentration in drinking water can be toxic to infants.
 The removal efficiencies of nitrate and phosphate from water spiked with different ratios and concentrations of these nutrients by two ion-exchange resins (Purolite A500PS and Purolite A520E) were studied in batch kinetics and equilibrium adsorption experiments.
 Both purolites were found to be selective towards nitrate removal at all ratios of nitrate to phosphate in solution.
 Purolite A520E showed higher (<85%) removal efficiency of nitrate than Purolite A500PS (about 65%) from a solution containing 20mgN/L as nitrate and 10mgP/L as phosphate at a resin dose of 1.5 g/L. However, Purolite A500PS showed higher (65%) removal of phosphate than Purolite A520E (48%).
 Langmuir and Freundlich isotherm models fitted well for the adsorption of nitrate on Purolite A520E (R2 = 0.950.96).
 However, the adsorption of nitrate on Purolite A500PS can be explained satisfactorily only by Freundlich model (R2 = 0.98).
 The adsorption of phosphate on the resins fitted well to Freundlich model (R2 = 0.90) for Purolite A500PS as well as for Purolite A520E (R2 = 0.90).
 The adsorption of phosphate and nitrate on both ion-exchange resins was much better described by pseudo-second-order kinetic model (R2P0.99) than by pseudo-first-order kinetic model (R2 = 0.250.94).